Do you think you may have a fuel system problem? EPS is here to help.

 Don’t fall for the smoke screen…

 While smoke can indicate many different problems, it normally does not mean there is a problem with the fuel system.
 There are a range of other issues that could cause the engine to produce smoke.

 Contact Engine Power Source for professional help if you are seeing smoke from your engine.

 There are several indications that can alert you to a problem in your fuel system such as: an electrical clicking or whining noise, hard starting, lack of responsiveness, or a sudden decrease in power.
 If you think you are experiencing any of these symptoms, ask yourself these questions first to better assess the situation:

-- Is there actually fuel in the tank?
+- Is there fuel in the tank?

-- Is it fresh with no contaminants?
+- Is it the proper fuel, free from contaminants?

 - Is the fuel making it to the fuel injection pump?

-- Is the mechanical or electric fuel lift pump working?
+- Is the fuel pump working?